 Honey – A Quality Service To Save Money, or a Scam?

-To get to the bottom of things, we took a long, hard look at Honey.
-Frankly, we wanted to find out whether the service is any good.
-Let’s take a look at Honey to figure out whether you should download this popular extension, or keep it far away from your browser bar.
+Let’s take a look at Honey to figure out whether you should download this popular extension or leave it far away from your browser bar.

 Things to Consider